OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Since you have the source code in hand, you can check for cryptographic mistakes in the implementation.
 Look for hard coded keys and implementation errors related to cryptography functions.
 Devknox<sup>[16]</sup> can help checking most common cryptographic mistakes since it is embedded to the IDE.

-##### Without Source Code ("Black-Box")
+##### Static Analysis without Source Code ("Black-Box")

 During **Black box testing** you will not have access to the source code in its original form.
 Usually, you will have the application package in hand (in Android .apk format<sup>[17]</sup>), which can be installed on an Android device or reverse engineered with the goal to retrieve parts of the source code.

-An easy way on the CLI to retrieve the source code is through <code>apkx</code>, which also packages <code>dex2jar</code> and automates the extracting, conversion and decompilation steps.
+An easy way on the CLI to retrieve the source code of an APK is through <code>apkx</code>, which also packages <code>dex2jar</code> and CFR and automates the extracting, conversion and decompilation steps.
 Install it as follows:

 ```
 $ git clone https://github.com/b-mueller/apkx